GetStream/stream-chat-android/DokkaRoot.md

 ### Logging

-By default the Chat Client will write  no logs.
+By default, the SDK will write no logs.

 #### Change Logging Level